The team, the motivation, the vision!

 Dr. Erika Jacobson

-I am an educator, a business owner, and a curious & passionate adventurer…who loves walking.
-I have a BA in writing, a MA in community and international development and a PhD in transformative learning.
-Part of the year I lecture at Murdoch University on creativity and innovation, run workshops, retreats and walking tours…helping people reconnect with nature, their creativity & self-expression.
-Sometimes I speak about it all.
-Part of the year I travel and write.
-All year around I walk.
+Erika is a creativity specialist and a curious & passionate adventurer…who loves walking.
+She has a BA in writing, a MA in community and international development and a PhD in transformative learning.
+Part of the year she lectures at Murdoch University on creativity and innovation, runs workshops, retreats and walking tours…helping people reconnect with nature, their creativity & self-expression.
+Sometimes she speaks about it all.
+Part of the year she travels and writes.
+All year around she walks.

-I envision, design & facilitate retreats that give participants immersive opportunities to recover, realign & reignite their creative aspirations.
-I bring together powerful aesthetic, embodied & applied theatre tools, knowledge from my research in transformative learning, practical creative thinking tools, my own creative & reflective practice & over 15 years of experience helping individuals, organisations & communities access creative solutions to complex problems.
+For over 15 years she have been helping individuals, organisations & communities access creative solutions to complex problems here and overseas.
+She envisions, designs & facilitates workshops & retreats that give participants immersive opportunities to recover, realign & reignite their creative aspirations.
+She brings together powerful aesthetic, embodied & applied theatre tools, knowledge from her research in transformative learning, practical creative thinking tools & her own creative & reflective practice.

-My strength lies in harnessing the collective creativity of a group to give all participants access to useful & individual insights.
+Her strength lies in harnessing the collective creativity of a group to give all participants access to useful & individual insights so they can sustain a creative and more self-expressive life.

-Since I was a teenager, I have been immersing myself in the time and space that the outdoors give me, and when outdoors I find that the creativity and relaxation flows on a totally different level to when I am at home.
+Since she was a teenager, she has been immersing herself in the time and space that the outdoors gives her, and when outdoors she finds that the creativity and relaxation flows on a totally different level to when she is at home.